bufbuild/protobuf-es/MANUAL.md

 ## Examples

-For a small example of generating a Twirp client based on a simple service definition, take a look at [protoplugin-example](https://github.com/bufbuild/protobuf-es/tree/main/packages/protoplugin-example).

-Additionally, check out [protoc-gen-es](https://github.com/bufbuild/protobuf-es/tree/main/packages/protoc-gen-es), which is the official code generator for Protobuf-ES.

-## Examples
 For a runnable example that uses Protocol Buffers to manage a list of users, see [packages/protobuf-example](packages/protobuf-example).
 For a custom plugin, see [packages/protoplugin-example](packages/protoplugin-example).
 It generates Twirp clients for your services, and also uses [custom options](#custom-options).

 ## FAQs